amoughnieh/chicago-crime-indicators/README.md

 # Crime and Socioeconomic Factors in Chicago: A Data Driven Approach

+## Fork Attribution
+_This is a fork of a private, course-hosted repository (not publicly accessible).
+Fork point: `0081e8d` on April 19, 2025, at 4:21 PM (GMT+10).
+All commits after that point are my own contributions._

 ## Overview

 This project analyzes the relationship between crime rates and various socioeconomic factors across Chicago's 77 community areas.
 The goal is to move beyond simple crime prediction and identify key socioeconomic drivers that correlate with crime patterns.